-Edge Pulse is a product from Edge Analytics, based on the RUM market solution, which allows communication between your content and your client, collecting navigation information, availability, latency and band.
-As well as collecting information, Edge Pulse uses them to enhance the user experience, guaranteeing content delivery in an efficient manner.
+Edge Pulse is an Edge Analytics product based on the market-leading Real User Monitoring (RUM) solution that enables communication between your content and your customer by collecting navigation, availability, latency, and bandwidth information.
+In addition to collecting information, Edge Pulse uses it to enhance the user experience, ensuring efficient content delivery.

-The tests are done in a continuous and diversified way and cover all possible router which that user has to arrive at the content.
+The tests are done in a continuous and diversified way and cover all possible routes which that user has to get the content.
 After the data collection, the results are sent to the Azion’s processing servers.

-The tracking done by Edge Pulse respects the following settings of the user’s browser:
+The Edge Pulse tracking respects the following settings of the user’s browser:

 |Value||Behavior of Edge Pulse|

 |navigator.doNotTrack = ‘1’||If the tracking has never been allowed and, as a result, Edge Pluse has never used the local storage, then an identifier code will be generated for each visit that the user makes on the site.

 If it is configured as “1”, but it has been tracked before, the previous identifier is deleted and a new one is generated.

 |navigator.doNotTrack <> ‘1’||When a value is not “1”, it means that Edge Pulse will track.
 Thus, the same identifier will be used for each visit of an user;|